mui/material-ui/docs/data/base/components/autocomplete/autocomplete.md

 ## Introduction

 The autocomplete component is an enhanced text input that shows a list of suggested options as users type and lets them select an option from the list.
-It implements the WAI-ARIA Combobox pattern, and is typically used to assist users complete a form inputs or search queries faster.
+It implements the WAI-ARIA Combobox pattern, and is typically used to assist users in completing form inputs or search queries faster.

 {{"demo": "AutocompleteIntroduction.js", "defaultCodeOpen": false, "bg": "gradient"}}

 :::warning
-Material UI and Joy UI have Autocomplete components that are built using the useAutocomplete hook, with many features that are not demo-ed here yet.
+Material UI and Joy UI have Autocomplete components that are built using the `useAutocomplete` hook, and they include many features not yet described here.

-To learn more about implementing a custom Autocomplete, you can explore the useAutocomplete API [docs](/base/react-autocomplete/hooks-api/), or reference the Material UI and Joy UI implementations:
+To learn more about implementing a custom Autocomplete, you can explore the [`useAutocomplete` API docs](/base/react-autocomplete/hooks-api/#use-autocomplete), or reference the Material UI and Joy UI implementations:

 - [Material UI Autocomplete](/material-ui/react-autocomplete/)
 - [Joy UI Autocomplete](/joy-ui/react-autocomplete/)